 With more of a matte finish, it’s less attention-grabbing than a look that beard wax would achieve.
 For many men, that could be perfect.

 These two products are different animals.
 Which one you choose depends on the length, texture, and style of your beard.
-Not to mention, the sensitivity of the skin underneath.

 They both have their place in the ever-expanding world of beard grooming products.
 Hopefully, this article has given you a better understanding of what each product can do for you.